Naomi2468/MiniWebApplication/README.md

 **Talking to the Moon** is a full-stack web application that:

 1. Accepts user text input
-2. Uses Google Gemini API to classify emotional tone
+2. Uses Google Gemini API (LLM-based inference) to classify emotional tone
 3. Recommends music based on detected mood
 4. Displays a comfort message
 5. Stores user history for logged-in users